Protection of Rights Services Review

-An independent review has now commenced.
-It is being conducted by Insight Consulting Australia.
+An independent review conducted by Insight Consulting Australia commenced in June 2020.

 The Terms of Reference for the review are available here.

-The review will consider the current model of services available to protect the rights of Canberrans and whether it is meeting the community’s needs and expectations.
+The review considered the model of services available to protect the rights of Canberrans and whether it meets the community’s needs and expectations.

-The review will also consider the Our Booris, Our Way recommendation to establish an Aboriginal and Torres Strait Islander Children’s Commissioner in the ACT.
+The review also considered the Our Booris, Our Way recommendation to establish an Aboriginal and Torres Strait Islander Children’s Commissioner in the ACT.

 The ACT Human Rights Commission promotes the human rights and welfare of all people living in the ACT.
 It does this through providing a wide range of oversight, advocacy, advice, awareness raising and intervention functions which have a human rights focus.

 - consideration and conciliation of complaints about health services; disability services; services for children and young people; services for older people; the treatment of vulnerable people, including people with a disability and elderly people who may be at risk of abuse; as well as dealing with discrimination complaints;